 "You'd need two computers, or you could possibly set it up on one computer on multiple windows," says Essen, as he reflects on his halcyon days wheeling the Nidhogg prototype to every indie showcase in the world.
 "Just practically, it's harder to make an online-only multiplayer game."

-Five years later, Nidhogg remains one of the most thrilling experiences of the decade: Living proof that the world is still capable of falling in love with local multiplayer.
+Years later, Nidhogg remains a thrilling experience: Living proof that the world is still capable of falling in love with local multiplayer.
 Innovation, through limited means.
 It's almost horrifying to imagine what would've happened if Nidhogg had a real budget.

 Games that made us believe in the couch again: